2022 Haringey London Borough Council election: Council term

 After the 2018 election, Labour councillors elected Cllr Joseph Ejiofor, the incumbent deputy leader of the council and an elected Executive member in the party's Momentum grouping, to be the new council leader.
 Local party members had voted to endorse a different councillor, Zena Brabazon, to have been the council leader.
 Peray Ahmet, a former cabinet member Ejiofor had sacked in 2018, became council leader in May 2021 after challenging Ejiofor and winning by 1 vote.

 Ejiofor was blocked by the Labour Party from standing as a candidate in 2022 after the Local Government Ombudsman released a report criticising a council decision not to purchase a house for more than three times its value as part of plans for a development around the site of the former Cranwood nursing home.
 Ejiofor criticised the Labour Party decision to ban him as "a Kafkaesque process resulting in an unjust ruling" and the LGO's decision as in itself "flawed, because the decision taken was legal and in line with the Council's constitution and would be the same whenever it was reviewed".

 Ahmet acceded to the opposition Liberal Democrats' request for an inquiry into how property transactions have been handled by the council, including the Cranwood development.

 In October 2018, the Labour councillor Ishmael Osamor, son of the Labour MP Kate Osamor, resigned after pleading guilty to possessing drugs with intent to supply and drug possession.
 A by-election for his West Green seat was held on 13 December 2018, which was won by the Labour candidate Seema Chandwani.

 In spring 2019, Cllr Barbara Blake was expelled from the Labour Party following a complaint that she had supported candidates opposing the Labour Party.
 The following year, five more Labour councillors: Patrick Berryman, Dana Carlin, Vincent Carroll, Preston Tabois and Noah Tucker, were suspended from the Labour Party Group following complaints being made against them.
 Carlin was re-instated almost immediately pending a hearing, and Noah Tucker and Preston Tabois were readmitted in 2021, though Tucker was suspended again days later, "based on new material [the Labour Party] was not previously aware of".
 Carroll was restored to the party just before the AGM in 2021.
-Berryman was not readmitted to the Labour group, and he, Tucker and Carroll were all ruled ineligible to stand as Labour Candidates at the 2022 election.
 The Labour councillor James Chiriyankandath left his party in June 2021 after Ahmet's election as council leader.

 Like most other London borough councils, Haringey elected councillors under new ward boundaries.
 The Local Government Boundary Commission for England produced new wards after a period of consultation.
-The number of councillors will remain the same at 57, representing fifteen three-councillor wards and six two-councillor wards.
+The number of councillors remained the same at 57, representing fifteen three-councillor wards and six two-councillor wards.